xxxxxyz/phase-0-pac-3-intro-to-functions-lab/README.md

 > JavaScript, `.toLowerCase()` (e.g., `'HELLO'.toLowerCase()`) changes any
 > string to all lowercase.

-After you get `whisper(string)` passing, the next two tests will be checking to see if a specific string is logged when a function is called.
+The next two tests are checking to see if a specific string is logged when a function is called.
 You will still need to use the `.toUpperCase()` and `.toLowerCase()` methods for `logShout(string)` and `logWhisper(string)`.
 Keep in mind, though, that these tests are not looking for return values, only logs.

 The final function you need to create is `sayHiToHeadphonedRoommate()`.
 Your roommate is very into their music, so whispering can be a bit difficult, but